the website of Lisa Nachmias Davis, Attorney at Law

 Disability determination forms

-Rev. 1/2009 Compute CSPA spreadsheet in Excel OR use blank form online (sorry, the formulae don't work without Excel) (use at own risk!) (don't forget "Family allowance" if applicant has a minor child -- not included
+Rev. 3/2022 Compute CSPA spreadsheet in Excel OR use online (INTERACTIVE) OR if the interactive doesn't work or you use Firefox, try the online-noi link. (don't forget "Family allowance" if applicant has a minor child -- computation not included!.
+UPDATE FIGURES!

 Compute value of Life Use spreadsheet in Excel 97(to age 100) (see also DSS table - PDF)